lil-splashy/ICS-460-Project/README.md

 ## How to test a single domain manually (nslookup / dig)

-From any machine that can reach the sinkhole (replace with your sinkhole IP):
+From any machine that can reach the sinkhole:

 PowerShell (Windows):